pmean/build-website/text/16/02/business-essentials.md

 An S corporation/C corporation also produces an independent legal entity that conducts business under its own name.
-It has some protection against creditors and litigants.Â It has more stringent legal requirements than an LLC.
+It has some protection against creditors and litigants.
+It has more stringent legal requirements than an LLC.
 Like an LLC, it requires paperwork and legal fees.
 It has special rules for taxation that can sometime save you money.
 Tax rules are the biggest differentiation between an LLC and an